MeinAccount/docker-hibiscus/README.md

-# docker-hibiscus
+# Docker Hibiscus
-Hibiscus on OpenJDK7 using a MySQL-Database
+[Hibiscus](https://www.willuhn.de/products/hibiscus-server/) on OpenJDK7 using a MySQL-Database